 While the pasta is cooking, open and rinse the cannellini beans.

-In a large pot or fry pan, cook the garlic and courgette in a little oil stirring constantly for about a minute.
+In a large pot or fry pan, cook the broccoli in a little oil for about 3 minutes.
+Add the garlic and cook for another minute.
 Add the beans and a few splashes of water , continue cooking until the broccoli is just cooked.

 Remove from heat and add the zest and juice of the lemon.
 Add the chopped parsley and a good pinch of salt.
 Taste and add more salt, if needed.